MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-troubleshoot-known-issues.md

 Your SQL IaaS agent extension may get stuck in a transitioning state in the following scenarios:

-- You have removed the `NT service\SQLIaaSExtension` service from the SQL Server logins and/or the local administrators group.
+- You've removed the `NT service\SQLIaaSExtension` service from the SQL Server logins and/or the local administrator's group.
 - Either of these two services are stopped in services.msc
    - Microsoft SQL Server IaaS Agent
    - Microsoft SQL Server IaaS Query Service

 ## Fails to install on domain controller

-Registering your SQL Server instance installed to your domain controller with the SQL IaaS agent extension is not supported.
-Registering with the extension creates the user `NT Service\SQLIaaSExtension` and since this user cannot be created on the domain controller, registering this VM with the SQL IaaS agent is not supported.
+Registering your SQL Server instance installed to your domain controller with the SQL IaaS agent extension isn't supported.
+Registering with the extension creates the user `NT Service\SQLIaaSExtension` and since this user can't be created on the domain controller, registering this VM with the SQL IaaS agent isn't supported.

 ## Next steps